 I suffered with migraines for years that continued to increase in severity and frequency until I was sick for 3 to 4 days almost every week.
-I eventually discovered through my own research that it was the ingredient MSG (often disguised and listed as YEAST EXTRACT) that was causing the migraines.
-I eliminated that the headaches disappeared almost overnight!
+I eventually discovered through my own research that it was the ingredient MSG (often disguised and listed as YEAST EXTRACT in most stock cubes and other products) that was causing the migraines.
+I eliminated that and the headaches disappeared almost overnight!

 The general rule of thumb I use is if it doesn’t sound like a food then it’s a chemical and I don’t need it in my body.
 Ie. Carrot is good, saccharin, aspartame and E numbers are generally bad.